Non-Allais Paradox and Context-Dependent Risk Attitudes: Expected Contextual Utility Representation

-Here, we offer one simple example that allows us to define an ECU with an infinite number of utility functions using just the parameter value $\pi$ of the probability placed on disappointing prizes.
-The example will satisfy Conditions 1 and 2 so that preferences for first-order stochastic dominance is ensured.
+Here, we give another special case of the ECU to show that we can have an ECU with an infinite number of utility functions that can be expressed in an extremely simple manner.
+It uses just the parameter value $\pi$ of the probability placed on disappointing prizes.

 For any $\pi\in [0,1]$ and $x\in X$, we let To see that this set of utility functions is contextual, note that $u_\pi(w)=0$ and $u_\pi(b)=1$ for all $\pi \in[0,1]$.
-It is also the case that $u_\pi$ is strictly increasing for all $\pi \in [0,1]$ so that Condition 1 is satisfied along with the condition that $u_\pi(x)\in[ u(w), u(b)]$ for all $x$ and $\pi$ such that $u_\pi(x)$ is defined.
-Lastly, for any $0\leq \pi<\mu\leq 1$, and $x\in (w,b)$ we know that $u_\pi(x)>u_\mu(x)$ so that Condition 2 is satisfied, ensuring that, for any $x\in (w,b)$, there exists $\pi,\mu\in [0,1]$ such that $u_\pi(x)\neq u_\mu(x)$.
+It is also the case that $u_\pi$ is strictly increasing for all $\pi \in [0,1]$ so that Condition \ref{condition:non-decreasing-u} is satisfied along with the condition that $u_\pi(x)\in[ u(w), u(b)]$ for all $x$ and $\pi$ such that $u_\pi(x)$ is defined.
+Lastly, for any $0\leq \pi<\mu\leq 1$, and $x\in (w,b)$ we know that $u_\pi(x)>u_\mu(x)$ so that Condition \ref{condition:monotone-pessimism} is satisfied, ensuring that, for any $x\in (w,b)$, there exists $\pi,\mu\in [0,1]$ such that $u_\pi(x)\neq u_\mu(x)$.

 Note that we constructed the functional form so that the DM's risk attitude changes from risk-averse to risk-loving after a certain threshold as the probability placed on disappointing prizes increases.
 In Figure \ref{fig:smooth_parametric_example}, for example, the utility function is concave when \( \pi < 0.5 \), linear when \( \pi = 0.5 \), and convex when \( \pi > 0.5 \).